samjones1001/CV/README.md

 Following time spent living in Japan and a stint working for a charity, where I was able to develop strong project management, communication and organisational skills, I have spent the past five years in the education sector, qualifying as a key stage 1 and 2 primary teacher in 2014.
 It was in this role that I became interested in code.
 Initially to support my students in their first steps in programming, and then as an enthusiastic amateur coder myself.

-I have spent the past three months at Makers Academy, an intensive 12 week software development bootcamp, which has allowed me to grow into confident junior developer.
+I have spent the past three months at Makers Academy, an intensive 12-week software development bootcamp, which has allowed me to grow into confident junior developer.
 The experience has fed my passion for writing clean, reusable and rigorously tested code, and engrained in me the importance of following coding best practices.
 I am now looking to work in an environment where I can continue building upon what I have learned.

 ## Projects